In this article...

 Back in June of 2019, Illinois Governor J.B.
 Pritzker signed into law a bill legalizing the use of recreational marijuana by adults, beginning January 1st, 2020.
-The Cannabis Regulation and Tax Act included a number of stipulations on possession, sale, trafficking, and cultivation of marijuana in Illinois.
-For more information on this checkout or Illinois Marijuana Law FAQ.
-After combing through the new law it seems that specific language surrounding drug paraphernalia remains unchanged.
+The Cannabis Regulation and Tax Act included a number of stipulations on the possession, sale, trafficking, and cultivation of marijuana in Illinois.
+For more information on this, checkout or Illinois Marijuana Law FAQ.
+After combing through the new law, it seems that the specific language surrounding drug paraphernalia remains unchanged.
 However, it would seem that the language associated with marijuana paraphernalia being illegal has been removed.
 This is an interpretation and not a legal recommendation.
-To make more sense of this it’s important to understand all facets of current marijuana and paraphernalia laws.
+To make more sense of this, it’s essential to understand all facets of current marijuana and paraphernalia laws.

 This is perhaps the most challenging part of answering the original question posited by this article.
-Under the Drug Paraphernalia Control Act paraphernalia could qualify as any type of equipment, product, or material that is intended to be used unlawfully for the “planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, retesting, analyzing, containing, storing, sealing, injecting, inhaling, or otherwise introducing into the body a controlled substance in violation of the law.
-The point of all that is to say the law casts a very wide net over what is considered drug paraphernalia.
-This can be broken down further to include almost any type of kit, pipe, bong, possibly even vaporizer, etc, etc. So, the question then becomes, “What if I’m only using it for marijuana?”
+Under the Drug Paraphernalia Control Act, paraphernalia could qualify as any equipment, product, or material that is intended to be used unlawfully for the “planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, retesting, analyzing, containing, storing, sealing, injecting, inhaling, or otherwise introducing into the body a controlled substance in violation of the law.
+The point of all that is to say the law casts a vast net over what is considered drug paraphernalia.
+This can be broken down further to include almost any type of kit, pipe, bong, or possibly even vaporizer, etc. So, the question then becomes, “What if I’m only using it for marijuana?”

 This question is difficult to answer without separating out marijuana and paraphernalia.
-Again, for more information on marijuana laws in Illinois check out our FAQ.
+Again, for more information on marijuana laws in Illinois, check out our FAQ.
 The law for DRUG paraphernalia is still very clear.
-Main points include:
+The main points include:

 These are the laws surrounding drug paraphernalia in general.
 Herein lies the problem.
 A device that is used for cannabis could also be used for cocaine or some other controlled substance.
-Sure, we could argue that certain devices, such as syringes are pretty clear cut in their use, but certain types of pipes could certainly be used to smoke different types of controlled substances.
+Sure, we could argue that specific devices, such as syringes, are pretty clear-cut in their use, but certain types of pipes could undoubtedly be used to smoke different types of controlled substances.
 This raises the question, “How is law enforcement supposed to know the paraphernalia’s original purpose?”

-Looking at Legiscan and digging deeper into the law it seems that the language surrounding marijuana and drug paraphernalia has been removed or stricken through.
-Taking this into account and everything previously discussed it would seem that an individual possessing drug paraphernalia could conceivably still be arrested.
-However, we could argue that if the paraphernalia is obviously used for marijuana then there would be no illegal activity, as long as the amount of marijuana falls within the new legal limits.
+Looking at Legiscan and digging deeper into the law, it seems that the language surrounding marijuana and drug paraphernalia has been removed or stricken.
+Taking this into account and everything previously discussed, it would seem that an individual possessing drug paraphernalia could conceivably still be arrested.
+However, we could argue that if the paraphernalia is obviously used for marijuana, then there would be no illegal activity, as long as the amount of marijuana falls within the new legal limits.